Hey There

 (for the Nerds only)

-Trained as a scholar of literature within the humanities, my work sits at the intersection of the Bible, history, and decolonial thought.
+Trained as a scholar of literature within the humanities, I situate my work at the intersection of the Bible, modern history, and decolonial thought.

-I have an MA & MPhil in Religious Studies from Yale University and an MDiv. from Columbia Seminary in Decatur, Georgia.
+Working on my PhD at Yale University, where I have an MA & MPhil in Religious Studies.
+I also received an MDiv. from Columbia Seminary in Decatur, Georgia.